rmkingham/Kingham.TSWD/OECDDataViz.md

 Source: OECD Data [General Government Debt](https://data.oecd.org/gga/general-government-debt.htm)

 ## My Visualization
+Each of the data visualizations on this page present the same information in a different light.
+Each of these graphs addresses a different audience concern.
+The original bar graph shown on the OECD website is good to look at a snapshot of one year because limited by showing the total debt as a percent of the GDP for only one year at a time.
+The Beeswarm Plot allows for multiple years of data to be shown at one time.
+One can look at an individual country and follow its line across to see how it changed over time, but it is hard to compare countries to one another.
+On the scatter plot, one can see the direction of the total debt as a percent of the GDP over the years, and the countries can be highlighted in different colors.

+I chose the scatter plot because I wanted to show the directionality of the total debt as a percent of the GDP over time.
+Because there are too many countries to interpret all of their data on one graph, I selected three to highlight.
+I chose the United States, Japan, and Greece because I wanted to compare the US data to other relavent countries.
+All three of these countries were within 5 percentage points of each other in 1995 but quickly diverged afterwards.
+This graph could be useful to someone who wanted to compare the United States' total debt as a percent of the GDP trend to other countries that started in a similiar place.

 ### General Government Debt
 Total, % of GDP from 1995 to 2018